Update on Pittsfield Public Services

 Community Eco Power Residential Waste Drop Off

-Due to COVID-19 safety measures, beginning April 6, Community Eco Power (CEP) will have modified hours for residential waste drop-off.
-The new hours will be 9 a.m. to 5 p.m.
-Monday through Friday and 7-11:30 a.m.
-Saturday.
+Due to COVID-19 safety measures, Community Eco Power (CEP) will be open on Saturdays only, from 7 a.m. to 4 p.m.
 For more information, please contact the Department of Public Utilities at 413-499-9330.

 CEP is providing critical, essential services during this extraordinary time.